 Formative Assessment of Classroom Teaching (FACT and eFACT) Program

 Would you like to gather student formative feedback to improve your course this semester, rather than waiting for course evaluations at the end of the semester?
 Gathering mid-semester feedback from your students has multiple benefits: making changes for students this semester, addressing student comments prior to the end-of-the-semester SET, and fostering rapport.
 Through the FACT program, trained consultants facilitate discussions with your students and then share their anonymous feedback with you.
 FACTs are available for face-to-face and online classes.

-How do I Requesting a FACT?
+How do I Request a FACT?
 Any faculty member may request a FACT or eFACT for their own course by completing a request form.
-A FACT is most effective when a faculty member is willing be use reflection and self-assessment to improve their teaching.
+A FACT is most effective when a faculty member is willing to use reflection and self-assessment to improve their teaching.
 A FACT is not effective if it is required and is not intended for evaluation purposes.

 The FACT Consultant asks the students to reflect on what helps and hinders their learning and to provide suggestions on how to improve their learning experiences in the course.
 The Consultant and the students discuss the responses and help one another better understand the learning process.

 After the FACT visit, the instructor and FACT Consultant meet to share the anonymous student feedback.
-The instructor also discusses with their students how they will use the feedback.
+Moreover, the instructor discusses with their students how they will use the feedback.

-To schedule a FACT visit, please complete the brief form below.
+To schedule a FACT visit, please complete the brief request form below.